 Formed in 2012, CAICC is a network of seventeen Native American organizations and programs that joined together to collectively work on improving conditions for Native Americans in the Chicago area.
-CPS American Indian Education program is a member of this network.
+CPS American Indian Education program is a member of this network and also serves on its Education Working Group.

 1) Establish a common vision and mission for the Chicago Native American community;